Hemala52/Hotstar-Clone/README.md

 ## Usage

-Explore the landing page to experience the design and layout inspired by Hotstar, following the techniques learned in the YouTube tutorial.
+Explore the landing page to experience the design and layout inspired by Hotstar, following the techniques learned in the Bootcamp.